-Do I need to put Trinity College as my first College choice on the GRADSAF?
+Do I need to put Trinity College as my first College choice on my University Application?

-For the Trinity External Research Studentships, the Camilla Mash PhD Studentship in English and the Alice and James Penney PhD Studentship in English or European Literature, applicants should indicate Trinity as their College of first preference on their GRADSAF application to the University for admission.
+For the Trinity External Research Studentships, the Camilla Mash PhD Studentship in English and the Alice and James Penney PhD Studentship in English or European Literature, applicants should indicate Trinity as their College of first preference on the University application form.

 Will I automatically be considered for a Trinity graduate studentship/bursary, or do I need to apply separately?

-With the exception of the Trinity External Research Studentships, the Krishnan-Ang Studentships, the Sir John Bradfield Trinity College Bursaries for Research in Biological Sciences and the TCA Bursaries in Economics and Finance, applicants are required to complete and submit a separate application form.
+With the exception of the Trinity External Research Studentships, the Sir John Bradfield Trinity College Bursaries for Research in Biological Sciences and the TCA Bursaries in Economics and Finance, applicants are required to complete and submit a separate application form.
 For details see: Trinity Graduate Student Funding Awards: How to apply

 I am a current member of another Cambridge College.
 Am I eligible to apply?

 Students who have matriculated at another College in Cambridge are eligible for some of the graduate studentships and bursaries offered by Trinity College.
 Please check eligibility requirements for the specific studentships and bursaries you are interested in.

-Can I nominate the same referees as I have for my GRADSAF?
+Can I nominate the same referees as I have for my University application?